inmanta/inmanta-core/Readme.md

 ### The configuration model

-In this section we will use the configuration concepts defined in the existing modules to set up Drupal on the host named ``vm1``.
+In this section we will use the configuration concepts defined in the existing modules to set up a Drupal website on the host named ``vm1``.

 First, create a new ``main.cf`` file: